cniles/axe/README.md

 Keybindings to specific interactive should be implemented by the user.
 There isn't currently a recommended list.

-The `axe-buffer-mode` does provide a set of keybindings for dealing with API responses.
+The `axe-api-response-list-mode` does provide a set of keybindings for dealing with API responses.

 0. `n`: Request and display the next API response using the next token